 As lock down measures are relaxed, it’s important you look after yourself.
 Remember, that feeling overwhelmed is not a weakness nor does it reflect badly on you.
 We would encourage anyone who is feeling overwhelmed, anxious or in need of support, to seek support from their line manager and make use of the resources available on this page.

-We hope you will find this resource useful in maintaining your physical and mental well-being over the coming challenging weeks and months.
+We are keen to support you and we continue to maintain the online health and well-being resource.
+We hope you find the resource useful in maintaining your health and well-being over the coming challenging weeks and months.

-Due to the ever-evolving nature of the current situation, these resources may be updated however we will aim to keep this information as relevant as possible.
+Due to the ever-evolving nature of the current situation, these resources may be updated frequently.
+However, we will aim to keep the information as relevant as possible.

 Need help now?